Updated January 2015

 There are sharks and creatures in the sea

 Fact of the matter is that there are animals in the water surrounding this beautiful island including a diverse and vibrant underwater sea life.
-It is uncommon, however, to sight visitors such as sharks, dolphins or jellyfish to mention a few.
-Fact is that since recent times (since the tourism boom of the 90s) to this date (early 2015) no shark attack has been recorded near any Aruba beaches.
+It is uncommon, however, to witness sigthings of such visitors like sharks, dolphins or jellyfish, to mention a few.
+Fact is that in recent times (since the tourism boom of the 90s) to this date (early 2015) no shark attack has been recorded near any Aruba beaches.

-On occasion there are reports of locals catching sharks, like here and here.
-Both cases these were huge bull sharks.
+On occasion there are reports of locals catching sharks, like large bull sharks.
 Local fishermen either go on boats or stay at the edge coastline to catch these rather dangerous fish.
 They typically go out early in the morning or late at night.
 They fish old-fashioned by throwing a line and reeling them in.
 It can take up to an hour to fight the mighty shark before being able to get it out of the water.
 I’m not sure under what circumstances but I guess that they threw feed/bait into the water to attract these animals.